LahiruTjay/Machine-Learning-With-Python/README.md

 # Machine-Learning-With-Python (Hands On Practice)

-# GET READY TO MAKE YOUR HANDS DIRTY BY Practicing lots of examples including all the important techniques in ML.
+**GET YOUR HANDS DIRTY BY Practicing lots of examples on important techniques used in Ml**.

 This repository contains machine learning related projects.
 These mini projects are done using Jupyter notebook.
 This covers several publically available datasets.